paul-wolf/yewdoc-client/readme.md

   regard to what kind of keys you have (length, encryption standard, etc.)

+* Only the contents are encrypted.
+Title, tags and some other meta data are not encrypted.

 * When a document is encrypted, it is done in-place.
 So, locally, there is no longer an unencrypted version.
 This means if you lose the keys, you won't be able to access the encrypted content.
 If you